Infoblox-PS/ibx-sdk/docs/examples/csvimport.md

 | IO     | Insert + Override | The appliance first checks if the corresponding object exists.
 If it exists, the appliance performs the merge or override operation accordingly.           |
 | D      | Delete            | If it exists, record will be deleted.
 If it does not exists, an error will be generated.                                                                  |

-!!!
-Danger
+!!! warning

     CSV imports and operations that involve massive data, such as deleting large zones and recursive deletion of networks and all child objects, will significantly affect member performance, resulting in service outage.

 ```mermaid
 sequenceDiagram